 Then, a light bulb came on over our heads.
 Pulling the carbohydrate chain off of the oat protein (hydrolyzed oat) was likely about trying to isolate the moisturizing properties of oat.
 We moved forward knowing that we could make something better than what was currently on the market AND it would be certified organic - safe and non-toxic!

 Our solution: Oat extract with glycerin.
-Oat "milk" is extracted from the entire oat straw including the green stalks, leaves, and the milky grain and then mixed with vegetable (soy) glycerin.
+Oat "milk" is extracted from the oat head while it is still a green - before it hardens into an oat kernel and the milk is still able to be extracted and mixed with vegetable (corn) glycerin.
 Voila!